sensu/sensu-docs/content/sensu-go/5.2/getting-started/enterprise.md

 Sensu Go offers license-activated features designed for enterprises.
 [Contact the Sensu sales team][1] for a personalized demo and free trial.
+Enterprise features are available for all Sensu Go packages and downloads.

 **Enterprise-only features in Sensu Go:**